China using visas for foreign reporters as a weapon, group says

 China last month revoked the visas of three Wall Street Journal reporters in Beijing after the newspaper declined to apologize for a column with a headline calling China the "real sick man of Asia".
 Another reporter with the paper had to leave last year after China declined to renew his visa.
 "Since 2013, when Xi Jinping's ascension to power was completed, China has forced out nine foreign journalists, either through outright expulsion or by non-renewal of visas.
 The FCCC fears that China is preparing to expel more journalists," the group said, citing responses from 114 reporters to a survey.

 "Chinese authorities are using visas as weapons against the foreign press like never before, expanding their deployment of a long-time intimidation tactic as working conditions for foreign journalists in China markedly deteriorated in 2019," it said.
-Zhao Lijian, the spokesman for China's Foreign Ministry, said the FCCC report was "inappropriate" and that China does not recognize the organization.
+"What happened to the Wall Street Journal journalists was just an independent case," said Zhao Lijian, spokesman for China's foreign ministry.
+He said the FCCC report was "inappropriate" and that China does not recognize the organization.

 The FCCC said that for a second year running, none of the respondents to the survey said reporting conditions in China had improved, with 82% saying they had experienced interference, harassment or violence while out reporting.
 A quarter of respondents also said they had received visas of less than 12 months.
 China-based foreign reporters typically receive one-year visas and have to renew them annually.